 Rules can sometimes be difficult to understand.
 In most circumstances very few people in a corporation will know all of the rules all of the time.
 It's important that a copy of the rule book is kept at the corporation's document access address/registered office.
 It is also a good idea to give each member of the corporation a copy of the rule book.

 Most corporations set their rules when they first register.
-Over time things change, a corporations should update their rule book to deal with these changes.
+Over time things change, a corporations should update its rule book to deal with these changes.

-ORIC has developed some rule book tools that corporations can use to make their own rule book that complies with the CATSI Act and suits their needs.
-These include:
+Below are some rule book tools that corporations can use to make their own rule book that complies with the CATSI Act and suits their needs.